GoogleCloudPlatform/cloud-builders-community/pulumi/README.md

   args:
   - '-c'
   # Login into pulumi.
 This will require the PULUMI_ACCESS_TOKEN environment variable.
+  # Here we are using a variable substitution ($_PULUMI_ACCESS_TOKEN) to source its value.
+  # See the example section below for more info on encrypting sensitive values.
   - 'yarn install && pulumi login && pulumi stack select <stack_name> && pulumi preview'
   env: ["PULUMI_ACCESS_TOKEN=$_PULUMI_ACCESS_TOKEN"]
 CTRL-D